-Synergy Charter Academy also uses internal data and assessments throughout the year to gage progress of its students and adjust instruction as needed.
-Students in grades 2-5 take the Scholastic Reading Inventory (SRI) and the Scholastic Math Inventory (SMI) 4 times a year.
-The following graphs illustrate the growth from the
+Synergy Kinetic Academy also uses internal data and assessments throughout the year to gauge progress of its students and adjust instruction as needed.
+Students in grades 6-8 take the Scholastic Reading Inventory (SRI) and the Scholastic Math Inventory (SMI) three times a year.
+Beginning with 2017-18 school year, Synergy Academies will also implement the Northwest Evaluation Association's (NWEA) Measures of Academic Progress (MAP) Assessments three times a year to measure progress toward meeting the state standards in English Language Arts, Math, and Science.